Residential services for those diagnosed with Intellectual and Developmental Disabilities (IDD) provided in homes within the community.

 Prior to working at Your Choice, William’s dedication to the people he serves was sparked 10 years ago while providing behavioral intervention focused work in Romania for children who were orphaned and had Intellectual and Developmental Disabilities.
 A former college basketball player, William coached a wheelchair basketball team while working in Romania which remains one of his most valued experiences.
 He continued his work in Nebraska as a Behavioral Support Coordinator at a residential support and service agency, and also worked a year at the Children’s Advocacy Center as a Forensic Interviewer for disadvantaged children facing placement into the foster care system.
 He has 9 years of leadership experience and has worked in nearly every facet of the systems that assist the people he serves, including advocacy at a legislative level.
 Among extensive direct support experience, William has managed a day program, coordinated residential services, and has developed Behavioral Plans for over 200 developmentally/intellectually disabled adults, with a goal of reducing or eliminating their levels of psychotropic medication.
 William refined his expertise at a community centered board as a member and leader of the Quality Enhancement Team.
 As such, he has a strong understanding of regulatory statues and standards for people in services.

 Since acquiring a Bachelor's of Applied Science in Psychology from the University of Minnesota, Duluth, David has worked both directly and indirectly with individuals diagnosed with disabilities.
 David has experience with Applied Behavioral Analysis (ABA) therapy working as a Behavioral Interventionist for children diagnosed with Autism Spectrum Disorder (ASD).
 David also has experience working at a Community Centered Board (CCB) as an advocate providing case management and quality enhancement.
 With a vast knowledge and understanding of Home and Community Bases Services (HCBS) rules and regulations, along with a complete devotion to individuals diagnosed with IDD, David has a profound ability to advocate for those in need of support.
 He prides himself in being punctual, professional, and understanding while working both with individuals diagnosed with IDD, as well as their families, guardians, and advocates.
-David enjoys spending time with his wife, cooking, fishing, traveling, and enjoying the outdoors.
+David enjoys spending time with his wife and children, cooking, fishing, traveling, and enjoying the outdoors.